-Descent pressure marks: During the park-descent phase, the pressure is measured just after the piston has been retracted; this is the first descent mark.
+Measuring descent rate: The next set of auxiliary data transmitted in this firmware revision are the descent pressure marks.
+During the park-descent phase, the pressure is measured just after the piston has been retracted; this is the first descent mark.
 In addition, at hourly intervals after initiation of the park-descent phase, the pressure is measured.
 These measurements mark the descent and can be used to determine the descent rate as a function of time.

-The first byte beyond the end of the hydrographic data is the count of the number of descent pressure marks.
+The first byte beyond the end of the ML temperature data is the count of the number of descent pressure marks.
 This byte is followed by 1-byte pressures (bars) marking the descent phase.